MicrosoftDocs/Viva/Viva/glint/quarterly-engagement-template.md

 ## Details of Quarterly Engagement template

 The result of our re-examination of the focus of engagement is a modernized framework (early 2022) called **People Success Elements.
-These elements are six constructs**.
-Purpose, Clarity, Growth, Empowerment, Connection, and Wellbeing summarizes the fundamental needs and expectations that are most critical to a person’s holistic life experience (not only their work experience) and that best shape an environment for high engagement.
+These elements are six constructs**: Purpose, Clarity, Growth, Empowerment, Connection, and Wellbeing.
+The constructs summarize the fundamental needs and expectations that are most critical to a person’s holistic life experience (not only their work experience) and that best shape an environment for high engagement.

 ### People Success Elements